E2W was founded in 2002 by husband and wife team Tina and Mark Freed.

 To us, the potential was obvious.
 So, we developed a solution for thousands of highly skilled, well-trained professionals who, given the right opportunity, would continue in or return to their financial services careers.

 Initially our solution was to remove some of the barriers and offer flexible and agile working, with a family-friendly ethos, in an office environment close to women’s homes and their children’s schools.

 The financial services world began to change for the better.
-By 2015, Diversity and Inclusion was high up on the agenda of most financial institutions.
-Report after report showed that a diverse and inclusive workforce performs better and, encouraged by the Government, organisations began to recognise the economic and social benefits of ensuring that women are encouraged and able to be economically active.
+By 2015, diversity and inclusion were high up on the agenda of most financial institutions.
+Report after report showed that diverse and inclusive workforce performs better and, encouraged by the Government, organisations began to recognise the economic and social benefits of ensuring women are encouraged and able to be economically active.